 You can't satisfy everyone.
 It's a compromise across all clubs; you can't do anything to favour any one club.

-There are 2,036 matches, across the Premier League and Football League over a nine-month period, and the ideal solution is to ensure that those matches can all be played when scheduled.
+There are 2,036 matches, across the Premier League and EFL over a nine-month period, and the ideal solution is to ensure that those matches can all be played when scheduled.